 The General Civil Penal Code has three provisions on the subject of corruption: Corruption (Section 387), gross corruption (Section 388) and trading in influence, i.e. that an intermediary is offered an improper advantage in return for influencing a decision-maker (Section 389).

 Corruption is defined as requesting, receiving or accepting an offer of an improper advantage in connection with the performance of a post, office or commission.
 It is also defined as giving or making an offer of an improper advantage in connection with the performance of a post, office or commission.

 Abuse of the position of Member of the Storting to gain an improper advantage for oneself or others could be deemed as corruption punishable by law.
 The aim of the service or payment has a crucial role in the assessment of impropriety.
 If it may be proved that the advantage gained was intended to influence the decision-maker’s actions, it will normally be deemed as improper.
 An advantage may be improper even if it is intended to benefit others than the decision-maker him- or herself.
 In this context, the word advantage has a broad definition, and may not necessarily have an economic or material value.
-In cases where this is so, however, the value’s size will form the natural basis for the assessment of impropriety.
+However, in cases where this is so, the value’s size will form the natural basis for the assessment of impropriety.